Bizar1984/react-native-number-guessing-game/README.md

 # react-native-number-guessing-game
-# code comes from a Udemy course
+<p>code comes from a Udemy course, only added binary search to guess faster  </p>